ThorstenHans/azure-container-apps-samples/README.md

-# Samples for Azure Container Apps
+# Azure Container Apps - Samples

-This repository contains some samples to demonstrate usage of Azure Container Apps (ACA).
-Consult [the ACA tag on my blog for detailed articles and guides](https://www.thorsten-hans.com/tags/azure-container-apps/).
+This repository contains samples to demonstrate usage of Azure Container Apps (ACA).
+If you encounter any bug or miss something you're looking for, file an issue.

+For further documentation on each samples, consult [the Azure Container Apps tag on my blog](https://www.thorsten-hans.com/tags/azure-container-apps/).

+## Sample Index

 1. Find a simple "Hello World" in [001-hello-aca](./001-hello-aca)
 2. See how a single-container app is provisioned using Bicep in [002-aca-single-container](./002-aca-single-container)